 As a real estate agent, you know the importance of getting your social media marketing right.
-But it takes up so much of your time, especially if you have accounts on several different platforms.
-The secret to getting it right and keeping your followers engaged, without having to spend hours on it each day, is scheduling.
+But it takes up so much time, especially if you want to be on several platforms.
+The secret to getting social right without having to spend too many hours on it each day is ‘scheduling’.

 The most obvious advantage of scheduling is speed.
 Learn how to schedule your social media activity properly and you’ll free up much more time to spend on your own real estate clients!
 However, scheduling has a number of other advantages, too.